CMSgov/bluebutton-site-static/_pages/developers.md

 Accept-Encoding: gzip
 </pre>

 The minimum payload size we will gzip is 1 kilobyte.
+If the original uncompressed size of the payload is less than 1 kb, we will not apply gzip compression to our response.
+Therefore, developers should ensure their applications handle this scenario gracefully by checking for the **Content-Encoding: gzip** response header before trying to decompress.

 [Download a sample Coverage FHIR Resource](/sample-coverage-entry.json)